shakfu/py-js/README.md

 It is suggested to try out the `py` and `pyjs` objects first since they are the most mature and best documented of the collection.
 There is no need to compile them as a [release (0.1)](https://github.com/shakfu/py-js/releases/tag/0.1) has just been made with both externals being fully codesigned and notarized.

 Please note that all of the externals currently only work on MacOS x86_64.
-And while there is a branch which is working on Apple Silicon compatibility it is als part of a slow restructuring effort, so a number of things might look funny and redundant in the master branch.
+And while there is a branch which is working on Apple Silicon compatibility, it is also part of a slow cleanup and restructuring effort, so a number of things might look funny and redundant in the master branch.

-For some of the less developed externals and for some of the more experimental features don't be surprised if Max seg-faults (especially if you try some of the more experimental features such as the cython wrapped `api` module).
+For some of the less developed externals and for some of the more experimental features don't be surprised if Max seg-faults (especially if you try the cython wrapped `api` module which operates on the c-level of the Max SDK).

 With such caveats aside, if you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), compilation / installation is pretty straighforward: